CleytonOngaratto/desafio-anota-ai/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.cleytonongaratto.desafio-anota-ai' is invalid and this project uses 'com.cleytonongaratto.desafio_anota_ai' instead.
+* The original package name 'com.cleytonongaratto.desafio-anota-ai' is invalid and this project uses 'com.cleytonongaratto.desafioanotaai' instead.

 # Getting Started